CiscoDevNet/bigmuddy-network-telemetry-pipeline/add_proto.md

 #### If they are not

-You'd need to download the proto files from the device and copy over.
+You will need to download the proto files from the device and copy over.

 #### Copy proto files to the staging